Old Quarter, Hanoi: Preservation

 Many of the historic remnants of the Old Quarter have deteriorated and are in need of restoration.
-For the 1000th anniversary of Hà Nội in 2010, the Hanoi People's Committee decided to spend 50 billion VND on the refurbishing of 75 streets inside and outside the Old Quarter, among others for applying lime to restore the yellow color of façades in the Old Quarter.
+For the 1000th anniversary of Hà Nội in 2010, the Hanoi People's Committee spent 50 billion VND on the refurbishing of 75 streets inside and outside the Old Quarter, applying lime to restore the yellow color of façades in the Old Quarter among other efforts.
 The process has been criticised for having been executed carelessly, leading to a less than optimal result.

 Vietnamese painter Bùi Xuân Phái has created many paintings of the Old Quarter, pioneering a particular school of Vietnamese painting.

 Hàng Đào street in 1954, oil painting by Đào Sĩ Chu.